 Cell phones are allowed on campus but may only be visible and in use during lunch hour, before and after school and between class periods.
-Cell phones must not be on a student's person during all classes, assemblies and chapels.
+Cell phones must remain off during all classes, assemblies and chapels.
 Cell phones used at other times (including text messaging) will be confiscated for the remainder of the day.
-Cell phone cameras, (or any cameras) that are misused will be subject to confiscation and appropriate additional punishment.
+Cell phone cameras, (or any form of camera) that are misused will be subject to confiscation and appropriate additional punishment.
 No picture taking is allowed in restrooms or locker rooms.

-Electronic items used for playing games or music. may not be brought to class, assemblies, or chapel.
+Electronic items such as Nintendo Switch, IPODS, etc used for playing games or music may not be brought to class, assemblies, or chapel.
 We strongly discourage the bringing of such items to school for the students' protection against loss or theft.